• This field is for validation purposes and should be left unchanged.

 Burning Mountain Antiques at Wingen looks pretty big from the outside, and then you step through the front door and realise you could get lost in here for a while.
 There are all sorts of antiques including crockery, Sterling Silver flatware, jewellery, crystal perfume bottles and character teapots, and the furniture department ranges from antique colonial to their own recycled timber furniture.

-Up the road in the eclectic artisan village of Murrurundi the shops include crystals and collectibles in the Emporium in the old post office building, and a mix of new and old clothing, jewellery and gifts including some gorgeous hand-knitted toys made by rural women in Kenya, at Adawn.
+Up the road in the eclectic artisan village of Murrurundi you can walk through a lush garden to find contemporary Australian art and a selection of hand-made Australian designer items in the Concept Store at Michael Reid Murrurundi and shop for a mix of new and old clothing, jewellery and gifts including some gorgeous hand-knitted toys made by rural women in Kenya at Adawn.

 Murrurundi town sign on a Sydney to Brisbane road trip